FredericSivignon2/Consolification/README.md

-Consolification is a little framework to help you to write C# Console Applications, by managing argument parsing, help text generation and much more.
+Consolification is a little framework to help you to write C# Console Applications, by managing argument parsing, argument hierarchy, mandatory values, help text generation and much more.

 ## The main features are: